mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/MtarTool.md

 ---

 MtarTool is an open-source unpacker and repacker for Metal Gear Solid V:
-The Phantom Pain's .mtar (Motion Archive) files written by BobDoleOwndU.
+The Phantom Pain's .mtar (Motion Archive) files, written by BobDoleOwndU.
 The tool is able to extract .gani (animation) files from the archives, and supports adding new animations to existing archives.

 ## Usage